GUDHI/gudhi-devel/src/common/doc/main_page.md

     </td>
     <td width="50%">
-    It contains implementation of various representations of persistence diagrams; diagrams themselves, persistence landscapes (rigorous and grid version), persistence heath maps, vectors and others.
-It implements basic functionalities which are neccessary to use persistence in statistics and machine learning.
+    It contains implementation of various representations of persistence diagrams; diagrams themselves, persistence landscapes (rigorous and grid version), persistence heat maps, vectors and others.
+It implements basic functionalities which are necessary to use persistence in statistics and machine learning.
     </td>
     <td width="15%">
       <b>Author:</b> Pawel Dlotko<br>